English Chicken and Spinach (1 Cup)

 Physical Activity

-Engage in light exercise, such as a short walk, after eating to help your body use glucose more efficiently.
+Engage in light physical activity after eating, like a short walk, to help your body use glucose more effectively.

 Discover